beve-org/beve/README.md

 1 -> string keys
 ```

-The next four bits of the HEADER indicate the number of bytes used for the integer type (integer keys) or the character type (string keys).
+The next three bits of the HEADER indicate the number of bytes used for the integer type (integer keys) or the character type (string keys) (BYTE COUNT).

 Layout: `HEADER | SIZE | key[0] | value[0] | ... key[N] | value[N]`